moble/PostNewtonian/README.md

 The `--user` flag installs the module to the user's home directory, which means that no root permissions are necessary.

-As mentioned above, GSL must be installed as a shared library, and the `IncDirs` and `LibDirs` variables set appropriately in `setup.py`.
+As mentioned above, GSL is assumed to be installed as a shared library, and the `IncDirs` and `LibDirs` variables set appropriately in `setup.py`.
 Sensible defaults are given, so this may only need to be done if the compilation fails.
+If GSL is not installed, you can still build most of this module by using

+    python setup.py install --user --no-GSL

 If the build succeeds, just open an python session and type